Gather (film)

-Gather is a documentary film about Native American efforts for food sovereignty, directed by Sanjay Rawal and released in 2020.
+Gather is a 2020 American documentary film about Native American efforts for food sovereignty, directed by Sanjay Rawal and released in 2020.
 The film follows efforts by various people and groups to reclaim ancestral foodways.
 It was positively reviewed by critics, and named a Critic's Pick by The New York Times in September 2020.

 Synopsis

 Gather follows attempts by Native Americans to reclaim the foodways of their ancestors.
 The documentary opens with a quote from Crazy Horse:

 Chef Nephi Craig works to start Café Gozhóó, a restaurant that will serve traditional Apache food and train people recovering from addiction to cook it.
 Fred DuBray and his daughter Elsie DuBray work with bison in the Cheyenne River Lakota Nation, while the Ancestral Guard made up of Sammy Gensaw III and other Yurok men in Northern California practice and teach their tribe's traditional practices for fishing and preparing salmon on the Klamath River.
 Twila Cassadore studies and shares about the historical agricultural practices of the San Carlos Apache, White Mountain Apache, and Yavapai peoples.